loliGothicK/mitama-dimensional/docs/Reference/quantity.md

 ### Copy assignment operator

-Copy initializes the contained value from `o.value` and conversion Factor is calculated automatically.
+Copy initializes the contained value from `o.value` and conversion factor is calculated automatically.

 ```cpp